One pot lentil chickpea curry recipe

 Instant pot directions

 - Set the instant pot to saute mode.
 Add the oil.
 Add in your diced onions and cook until they're translucent.
 Add the ginger, garlic and sauté for another five minutes.
-Add all of the spices and cook for 30 seconds, stirring the whole time.
+Add all of the spices and cook for 30 seconds, stirring the whole time.1 tablespoon oil, 1 medium onion, 4 cloves garlic, 1 teaspoon fresh ginger, 1 teaspoon ground cumin, 1 teaspoon coriander powder, ¼ teaspoon turmeric, 1 teaspoon garam masala

-- Add the dry lentils, chickpeas, water, coconut milk and salt.
+- Add the dry lentils, chickpeas, vegetable broth, coconut milk and salt.
 Cover and seal.
 Cook on high pressure for 8 minutes.
-Let it slow release for 5 minutes.
+Let it slow release for 5 minutes.14 ounces full fat coconut milk, 1 cup vegetable broth, 1 cup dry green or brown lentils, 14 ounces canned chickpeas, 1 teaspoon salt

-- Add in the lemon juice and fresh cilantro and serve over rice.
+- Add in the lemon juice and fresh cilantro and serve over rice.1 tablespoon lemon juice, fresh cilantro

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
 It should not be used as a substitute for a professional nutritionist’s advice.